 Entry tickets received after March 26, 2020 will be held until drawings reopen.
 Please check CashExplosionShow.com, Facebook and Instagram for drawing updates.

-Following the April 8 drawing, guaranteed starting jackpot amounts and minimum jackpot increases will be eliminated, and future jackpot increases will be determined and announced by the Product Group prior to each drawing.
+Guaranteed starting jackpot amounts and minimum jackpot increases were eliminated after the April 8 drawing, and future jackpot increases will be determined and announced by the Product Group prior to each drawing.
 Previously, Powerball® jackpots started at $40 million (annuity) and increased by a minimum of $10 million (annuity) between drawings.

 Just like other enterprises around the world that are making adjustments, Powerball® is taking steps to ensure the game continues to support good causes in all 48 U.S. lottery jurisdictions.